Women's Solo Adventure Travel: 15 Best Trips 2026

 10. Canada: Backcountry Wilderness for Experienced Adventurers

-Canada’s backcountry — Banff and Jasper National Parks, the Yukon wilderness, British Columbia’s Coastal Mountains — offers world-class solo female adventure for experienced wilderness travelers.
+Canada’s backcountry — Banff and Jasper National Parks, the Yukon wilderness, British Columbia’s Coast Mountains — offers world-class solo female adventure for experienced wilderness travelers.
 The scale demands more preparation than smaller European destinations, but the rewards are proportionally greater: genuine wilderness solitude in landscapes of extraordinary scale.

 11. Morocco: Organized Desert and Mountain Adventure

-Morocco requires a slightly different approach for solo female travelers than northern European or Oceanic destinations.
-Cultural context matters: Morocco is a Muslim-majority country with traditional social norms that are most prominent in smaller cities and rural areas.
+Morocco requires a different approach for solo female travelers than northern European or Oceanic destinations.
+Cultural context matters: Morocco is a Muslim-majority country with traditional social norms most prominent in smaller cities and rural areas.
 Solo female travelers who dress modestly (covering shoulders and knees in medinas and rural areas), use riads rather than isolated accommodation, and book legitimate licensed guides for desert and Atlas Mountain adventures consistently report positive and rewarding experiences.

 12. Colombia: Emerging Solo Female Adventure Destination